While marijuana legalization may attract front-page media attention, there is an even bigger story hidden behind the headlines.

-“Every physiological function is governed or influenced by the endocannabinoid system,” says Carl Germano, RD, CNS, CDN, board-certified clinical nutritionist and author of the upcoming title, Road To Ananda: The Simplified, Illustrated Guide To The Endocannabinoid System.
+“Every physiological function is governed or influenced by the endocannabinoid system,” says Carl Germano, RD, CNS, CDN, board-certified clinical nutritionist and author of Road To Ananda: The Simplified, Illustrated Guide To The Endocannabinoid System (Healthy Living).
 “The ECS is all about maintaining health and well-being, or what is known as homeostasis.”

 What’s more, endocannabinoids control how the body responds to stress, which in turn has been found to upset endocannabinoid levels within the brain.
 This can become a downward spiral, in which ongoing stress causes the ECS to become more and more impaired.

 Enhancing how the ECS operates offers an unprecedented opportunity for fighting pain and boosting well-being of both body and mind.
 As Germano puts it, “You cannot be healthy if your endocannabinoid system is not nourished and functioning properly.”